ImWesMan/projectHouseDesign/README.md

 Restore the grid to its original position.

 #### Export Image
 Save an image of the current workspace grid to a file, as well as all furniture and walls placed.
-Note that in the current version, this function will save the current workspace and current floor only.

 #### Delete Workspace
 Delete the current workspace including grid, floors, placed furniture, and placed walls related to the current workspace.